immobiliare/backstage-plugin-gitlab/README.md

 ```

-2. Add a new Gitlab tab to the entity page.
+2. Add a new GitLab tab to the entity page.

 ```tsx
 // packages/app/src/components/catalog/EntityPage.tsx